Notes (euros): 5, 10, 20, 50, 100, 200 and 500

 - Postbank you also need a residence permit.

 - ABN Amro don't normally need to show a Dutch employment contract unless you want to apply for a credit card.

 Most people moving to The Netherlands open a bank account during the first weeks after they arrive in The Netherlands.
 If you need a work permit, you won't be able to open the account until the permission for you to work has been granted and you have arrived in The Netherlands and registered with the authorities.
 This is because until that time, you won't have a sofi number.

 Foreign residents will be able to find banking services in their native languages, though there are few brochures and application forms available in foreign languages.

 The ABN Amro offers online banking in English

 No restrictions, but you won't be able to open an account if you are not legally allowed to live / work in The Netherlands.

 Most banks are closed Monday mornings.

 To pay for small items (or even for parking), many people use a form of rechargeable electronic purse called a chipknip.
 Loaded at the bank, a chipknip can be either a separate card or your regular bank card with this added feature.
 Usually there is a machine next to the ATM machine that says “chipknip.”
-The amount you can load onto your chipknip depends on the amount of money in your bank account.
+The amount of money in your bank account determines what you can load onto your chipknip.